Skip to content

 A good President should have a fair idea of who is doing what and keep an eye on all club activity as they are responsible for ensuring that a club or society works effectively.
 They should be able to provide leadership to the club/society and help build an effective society that works well, grows in membership, that is fun and accessible for all.

-We now have a Club Management System on our new website, where clubs can securely store their documents.
+We now have a Club Management System on our website, where clubs can securely store their documents.
 This function will be made available to clubs, once they have attended the Clubs Website Training.
 We recommend that each society has at least two Executive Members trained on the Website.
 You can find the dates for the training here.

 Specific Duties